epandurski/swaptacular.github.io/_posts/2023-10-18-under-the-hood-payment-requests.md

-To solve these and other related problems, an extendable set of specifications must be in place, so that conforming client applications can work together seamlessly, and yet, not be limited by the "lowest common denominator".
+To solve these and other related problems, an extendable set of specifications must be in place, so that conforming client applications can work together seamlessly, and yet, not be limited to the "lowest common denominator".

 ## Payment requests in Swaptacular

-- The general framework: [Payment Requests and Transfers in Swaptacular](/public/docs/payment-requests.pdf)
+> In the general sense, a request for payment refers to any communication
+> sent out to customers asking for them to pay for goods and services.

+The ["Payment Requests and Transfers in Swaptacular"](/public/docs/payment-requests.pdf) specification defines what exactly payment requests in Swaptacular are, and how they work together with transfers.
+In summary, there are several important things to note:

+1. Payment requests can use different file formats.
+If need be, new standard formats can be added to the existing ones.

+2. The payment request may contain a **payee reference**.
+A payee reference is a relatively short sequence of characters (an invoice number for example), that the payer should include alongside the payment to help the payee identify it.

+3. Every Swaptacular transfer (and thus every payment) has a **transfer note**.
+The transfer note may contain any information that the sender wants the recipient of the transfer to see.

+4. The payee reference should be included in the transfer note.

+5. Transfer notes can be in different **transfer note formats**.
+If need be, new standard formats can be added to the existing ones.
+For *canonical formats* however, the first line of the transfer note always contains the payee reference.

+6. Normally, payment requests do specify the requested amount.
+Payment requests which do not specify a requested amount, or the specified requested amount is zero, are called **generic payment requests**.

+7. Generic payment requests can be used to solicit recurring transfers.
+A generic payment requests basically says: "Here is my account, you can send me money anytime you want".

+## The "PR-zero" file format

 - Payment requests can be exchanged as files, or as QR codes
-- Generic payment requests
-- Payee reference, transfer note, and transfer note formats

-## The "PR-zero" file format

 - [PR-zero Payment Request Documents](/public/docs/pr0-documents.pdf)
 - Other formats may be standardized in the future